 The minister may approve a proposed action after receiving the assessment report (s 133 EPBC Act).
 In deciding whether to approve the activity or not, the minister must consider issues relevant to any matter of national environmental significance, and economic and social matters (s 136(1)).
-The minister must also take into account factors listed in section 136(2) of the EPBC Act.
-These factors include:
+The minister must also take into account the factors listed in section 136(2) of the EPBC Act, which include:

 • principles of ecologically sustainable development (set out in s 3A);